 1. Define your tasks and questions

-2. Share the test via a link or via your test panel
+2. Share the test via a link or via your user panel

 3. Lean back and let the platform facilitate the test while the results are automatically collected